Mirty/SAM_tesina/README.md

 	3. boolean collegamenti_colorati = true;

-If you _ that the visualisation is too slow maybe the JSON file contains too many data.
+If you experience a slow visualization then probably the JSON file contains too many data.
 You can reset Firefox Lightbeam clicking on "Reset Data" button, surf the net for some time and then restart from point 4.